alkihis/twitter-archive-reader/README.md

 Number of conversations in this archive.

+- `DMArchive.dms: GlobalConversation`

+Get a conversation who contains **every** message.
+This "breaks" the per-conversation based system of the DMs.

+*Warning*: First access to this property cause the creation of the `GlobalConversation` instance, which need to index every message one by one, by ID and by date.
+This could be time-consuming **and** memory inefficient if the number of direct messages is very large, so please take care !

 #### Explore conversations

 Once you've get a conversation with `DMArchive`, you have access to its messages.